Overview

 Facilities

-- Gift shop selling local crafts and produce
+- Gift shop selling local crafts, produce and National Trust merchandise

 - Accessible toilet and level‑access routes throughout the house and garden